Therapeutic Laughter Programs

 That encounter set me off on a serious two year study of the dynamics of humor and laughter and its place in our emotional, physical, and spiritual well being.

 In that process, I became a Certified Laughter Leader and discovered medical research and therapeutic practices of laughter that goes beyond entertainment, taken my message of laughter and humor to local and national media outlets, and had written the now out-of-print book “Merry Medicine for the Soul.”

 For several years I presented therapeutic laughter and humorous presentations to 25-30 audiences annually, while still working as a chaplain, since started a new church, my pastoral commitments have taken first priority in my schedule.
 However, I am always happy to speak to any audience that wants to laugh more, stress less!

-Each hosted program is tailored according to group and purpose, but typically offers a blend of both education and voluntary audience participation in “Laughter Therapy” exercises.
+Each presentation is tailored according to the group and purpose, but typically offers a blend of both education and voluntary audience participation in “Laughter Therapy” exercises.
 Laughter exercises help groups learn to stress less and laugh more, and fits with a group program that is built around specific exercises.

 Laughter therapy presentations are more conducive to “edu-tainment” because although the audience is is there to roll in laughter, they are actually getting useful wellness information.

-I do speak to groups on this topic of laughter as medicine for the stressed life, and as you may expect I do throw in plenty of humor, too.
-My presentation on Therapeutic Laughter is a good one if you need a 20-30 minute talk for your banquet, luncheon, or senior center.
+I do speak to groups on this topic of laughter as medicine for the stressed marriage, and as you may expect I have plenty of humorous stories from 4000 weddings and 4 kids.

 An ancient proverb in the Bible reminds us that “A joyful heart is good medicine, but a broken spirit dries up the bones” (Proverbs 17:22 CSB).
 Laughter is God’s natural medicine for the pressures of life, our battle against disease, and struggle to balance off the toll of daily stress.